Wilderness Territory: Timeline

 Wilderness Hotel & Golf Resort is owned and operated by the Helland and Lucke families, and the grandsons of the original founder.
 Tom Lucke, co-owner of Wilderness Hotel & Golf Resort; Peter Helland Jr., co-owner and vice president; Tim Lucke, co-owner and project manager; and Pat Helland, co-owner and director of development.
 Their late grandfather, Oliver “O.P.”
 Helland, was the founder of the Riverview Boat Line back in 1921.
 He is known as one of the first local river men to arrange boat touring for the purpose of sightseeing along the Wisconsin River.

 O.P.
 Helland, well known during his time as a civic rights activist and esteemed entrepreneur, was instrumental in evolving the area into what is now considered one of the premier tourist destinations of the Midwestern United States; he would prove to make history by forever changing the entire face of the local economy in The Dells.

 A short time after Riverview Boat Line was founded, O.P.
 Helland began the process of developing a restaurant and series of retail shops using the income that he earned from tourists.
 He had purchased adjacent land along the river and among these bustling properties included Hotel Helland; a hotel located directly across the street from the local train station.
 Building a hotel in this specific location proved to be an excellent decision; the busy area proved to provide steady business as the hotel would accommodate a flurry of business travelers and vacationers.

 In 1952, operations of the company were taken over by Peter Helland Sr, attorney Hans Helland, and Virginia Helland Lucke; three children of O.P Helland.
 They are the direct predecessors of the current owner-operators of the resort; Pat Helland and Peter Helland Jr. are the sons of Peter Sr., Tim and Tom Lucke are the sons of Virginia, and Hans is their uncle.
 Virginia served as the head of the retail department of the company, while her brother Peter Sr. took the greater task of overseeing daily management of the company.

 At the age of 28, Tom Lucke acquired a motel property called The Riviera.
-This would prove to be his first descent into a local hotel industry that he would historically and singlehandedly redefine in regards to the unique combination of indoor and outdoor water park properties with quality lodging accommodations.
+This would prove to be his first descent into a local hotel industry that he would historically and singlehandedly redefine in regard to the unique combination of indoor and outdoor water park properties with quality lodging accommodations.

 In 1995, the 443-unit Wilderness Hotel & Golf Resort opened its doors.
 It is Tom Lucke’s fifth and most heavily themed resort in The Dells tourist region.
 Tom also developed the tropical themed Polynesian Hotel, the Atlantis, the Bahama Bay, and the Caribbean Club resorts.

 In 1995, the Wilderness Hotel and Golf Resort opened for business along U.S. Highway 12 (Wisconsin Dells Parkway) with a 35000 sqft water park named Fort Wilderness.
 In 1999, the hotel added its second indoor waterpark, Klondike Kavern, and an additional sixty guest rooms.